 Search files and save to another file or a list window.
 Add or subtract one list from another.

 Search on modified time, file size, glob/regex name, folder depth; and/or on these and can do range.

 Available for Linux, Windows, macOS - just needs java 7+ (written with 8).

 If you don't use KDE, you'll be forced to install quite a large amount of KDE libraries.

 It can be seen in https://quickgit.kde.org/?p=krusader.git that maintenance work is done in a continous fashion, but no new releases are provided.

 Even though it is perhaps the more feature-rich file manager.

-Con Cannot make sftp connection
+Con Cannot make sftp connection - you can now

 Con Does not see attached phone files

 Con Launch only main associated app